11 Sep YOUR HOMEOWNER’S INSURANCE MAY HAVE A PROBLEM WITH YOUR OLD ROOF

 - Schedule a time for an insurance claims adjuster to review the damage.

-- Find a qualified roofer as soon as possible who can inspect your home and provide you with a proper roof replacement estimate.
+- Find a qualified roofer as soon as possible who can inspect your home and provide you with a proper written roof replacement estimate.

 Some Helpful Posts on Related Topics